nickpettican/Offering-Bowl-Sample/README.md

 4. **Run the Development Environment**:

-    Use Docker Compose to start both the back-end and database services:
+    Use Docker Compose to start the client, back-end and database services:

     ```bash
     docker compose up --build